 There’s something magical about biting into a warm cookie that’s crisp on the outside and pillowy soft on the inside.
-I still remember the first time I made matcha crinkle cookies — it was a chilly afternoon, and I had leftover matcha from testing a batch of brownies.
+I still remember the first time I made matcha crinkle cookies, it was a chilly afternoon, and I had leftover matcha from testing a matcha of brownies.
 As the cookies baked, the kitchen filled with this earthy vanilla aroma that felt like a hug in dessert form.
 That bright green crackle effect was just the cherry on top.

 What makes this recipe even more exciting is how versatile it is.
 You can even turn leftovers into toppings for matcha overnight oats.
 Talk about leveling up your breakfast!
 Plus, with matcha being packed with antioxidants (Healthline confirms it’s one of the healthiest green teas), this indulgence feels just a little more virtuous.